evaleev/libint/INSTALL.md

 Before you read on:

-* If you want a pre-build libint library, packages may be available:
+* If you want a pre-built libint library, packages may be available:
   * conda-forge (TBD)
   * Debian (TBD)
   * Fedora (TBD)
 * If you want to know how to _use_ a libint library in your code:
   * if you use C++11 or later (strongly recommended): read [this](https://github.com/evaleev/libint/wiki/using-modern-CPlusPlus-API) instead
   * if you use pre-2011 C++, C, Fortran, or any other language, refer to the [Libint Programmer's Manual](http://sourceforge.net/projects/libint/files/libint-for-beginners/progman.pdf/download)
-* If you want to build and _use_ a libint _library_:
+* If you want to _build and use_ a libint _library_:
   * if all you want is a basic library that computes integrals necessary to compute energies, use the pre-generated library labeled "lmax=6 library (standard ints only)" from the [latest release](https://github.com/evaleev/libint/releases/latest) of Libint
   * many codes using libint, e.g. orca and mpqc, already include an appropriately configured libint library, and you do not need to generate it yourself
-  * _read on_ if you need compilation directions, skipping the compiler/generation parts.
+  * read on if you need compilation directions, skipping the compiler/generation parts.
 * If you want to know how to _generate_ a libint _library_ using the libint _compiler_, these are some compelling circumstances:
   * if you need a custom libint library with choice of integral types, AM, orderings, language interfaces, etc.
   * if you want to develop libint with new integral types, recurrence relations, and computation strategies, you'll need to edit the compiler.
 If you are interested in working on the compiler code please consider consulting with one of the Libint authors to avoid duplication of effort.
-  * if you _do_ need to generate a custom library, _read on_.
+  * if you do need to generate a custom library, read on.

 -----------------------------------------------------------------------------